-"Heat stress" is the net (overall) heat burden on the body from the combination of the body heat generated while working, environmental sources (air temperature, humidity, air movement, radiation from the sun or hot surfaces/sources) and clothing requirements.
-[Reference: 2008 TLVs and BEIs: Threshold Limit Values for Chemical Substances and Physical Agents and Biological Exposure Indices.
-Cincinnati, Ohio: American Conference of Governmental Industrial Hygienists, 2008. p.
-217.]
-Other heat-related terms are at the end of this document in the Glossary of Terms.
+"Heat stress" is the "net [overall] heat load to which a worker may be exposed from the combined contributions of metabolic heat, environmental factors (i.e., air temperature, humidity, air movement, and radiant heat), and clothing requirements."
+Metabolic heat is the heat produced by the body through chemical processes, exercise, hormone activity, digestion, etc. [Reference: 2016 TLVs and BEIs: Threshold Limit Values for Chemical Substances and Physical Agents and Biological Exposure Indices.
+Cincinnati, Ohio: American Conference of Governmental Industrial Hygienists, 2016. p.214.]
+Other heat-related terms are defined at the end of this document in the Glossary of Terms.

-This OSH Answers document contains information relating to the health effects of hot environments.
-Please see Working in Hot Environments - Control Measures for information about the prevention and control from heat related illnesses.
+This OSH Answers document contains information about the health effects of hot environments.
+Please see Hot Environments - Control Measures for information about the prevention and control for heat exposure.

 The healthy human body maintains its internal temperature around 37°C. Variations, usually of less than 1°C, occur with the time of the day, level of physical activity or emotional state.
-A change of body temperature exceeding 1°C occurs only during illness or when environmental conditions surpass the body's ability to cope with extreme temperatures.
+A change of body temperature of more than 1°C occurs only during illness or when environmental conditions are more than the body's ability to cope with extreme heat.

 As the environment warms-up, the body tends to warm-up as well.
 The body's internal "thermostat" maintains a constant inner body temperature by pumping more blood to the skin and by increasing sweat production.
-In this way, the body increases the rate of heat loss to balance the heat burden created by the environment.
-In a very hot environment, the rate of "heat gain" exceeds the rate of "heat loss" and the body temperature begins to rise.
+In this way, the body increases the rate of heat loss to balance the heat burden.
+In a very hot environment, the rate of "heat gain" is more than the rate of "heat loss" and the body temperature begins to rise.
 A rise in the body temperature results in heat illnesses.

-The main source of heat gain is the body's own internal heat.
+The main source of heat in normal conditions is the body's own internal heat.
 Called metabolic heat, it is generated within the body by the biochemical processes that keep us alive and by the energy we use in physical activity.
 The body exchanges heat with its surroundings mainly through radiation, convection, and evaporation of sweat.

 Radiation is the process by which the body gains heat from surrounding hot objects, such as hot metal, furnaces or steam pipes, and loses heat to cold objects, such as chilled metallic surfaces, without contact with them.
 No radiant heat gain or loss occurs when the temperature of surrounding objects is the same as the skin temperature (about 35°C).